schmonz/c-mandelbrot/README.md

 ## TODO

 7. Preserve aspect ratio, even when canvas width and height differ!
-7. Paint pixels in color by their "escape velocity".
 7. Try using an ApprovalTest library to check the generated image.
 7. Try another graphics library ([Cairo](https://www.cairographics.org/FAQ/#minimal_C_program)?).